kansuke20xx/nginx-lab/README.md

 ```
 Hello World!
-This is the landing page of `kansuke`.
+This is the landing page of kansuke.

 ```